-There are thirteen major players in the somewhat crowded marketplace of employee perk and discount programs in the US.
+There are thirteen major players that are able to provide an employee discount program to corporations and organizations in the United States.
+The offerings in the somewhat crowded marketplace of employee perk and employee discount programs, often have some overlap and duplication, but each service strives to separate itself from the others in the market, often with a couple of unique factors that set it apart.
 Most services are free to both the employer and the employee, but the premium services provide more control over content, delivery and branding to the employees.
-Some services allow employers to post their own offerings inside the system as well, such as a local dry cleaners.
-Depending on the relationship, some vendors are sent active employee data, letting the perk provider know who has left the firm and to delete their access.
+Some services allow employers to post their own local offerings inside the system as well, such as a local dry cleaners and corner shop florists.
+Depending on the relationship between the provider and organization, some employee discount program vendors are sent active employee data, letting the perk provider know who is an active employee and who has left the firm.
 In cases where this data is not supplied, offer producers become upset when they discover that former employees, from over ten years ago, can still access their system, which goes against the very purpose of the model.
 If the discount offer or perk leaks out and becomes public, then the sheen of exclusivity is off and either the offers are revoked or employees just stop using the service as it ceases to provide any exclusive value.

-Who Are The Market Leaders In The Employee Perk Market Sector?
+Who Are The Market Leaders In The Employee Discount Program Market Sector?

 Entertainment Benefits Group (EBG)